cometkim/unicode-segmenter/README.md

 ## Benchmarks

-This library aims to be lighter and faster than other existing Unicode libraries in the ecosystem.
+This library aims to be lighter and faster than alternatives in the ecosystem.

 Look [benchmark](benchmark) to see how it works.

 ### `unicode-segmenter/emoji` vs

-- built-in Unicode RegExp
+- built-in Unicode `RegExp`
 - [emoji-regex]@10.3.0 (101M+ weekly downloads on NPM)

 #### Package stats